 When you need to protect a source, there is also a strong level of confidence associated with the source's identity and a strong public interest in respecting confidences.
-Information will not come into the public domain unless whistle blowers and/or anonymous sources are given protection.

-To comply with the accuracy principle, try to provide what information you can about the source and not say anything inaccurate about their status.
+To comply with the accuracy principle, try to provide what information you can about the source, if appropriate, and not say anything inaccurate about their status.